FireSuppressionDirectory

 How many fire suppression inspection companies are in Texas?

-Our directory lists 260 fire suppression inspection companies across 114 cities in Texas.
+Our directory lists 257 fire suppression inspection companies across 113 cities in Texas, of which 96 carry a state-verified contractor license.
 Browse by city to compare local contractors by rating, credential, and system specialty.

 What license is required for fire suppression contractors in Texas?